 If you are an international student, visit our international students section.

 Our graduate network spreads through many companies in the industry.
-Many former students often ask us to suggest people for their own organisations.
+Many graduates often ask us to suggest people for their own organisations.

-Upon graduation, our students may gain employment within the following areas:
+Upon graduation, you may gain employment within the following areas:

 How will you help me prepare for my future career?Throughout your time with us we’ll support you on the route to your chosen career.
 We’ll help you to develop crucial skills, encouraging you to become enterprising, employable and good leaders.